 Mandalorian Pumpkin Bandolier

 The one key detail I wanted to add to Mando besides his helmet was his bandolier.
-I really wanted to keep this pumpkin craft simple and I had to remind myself of that when I was planning the pumpkin details.
-You could add additional armor or leather details but my crafts tend to do better when I do less instead of more.
+I really wanted to keep this pumpkin craft simple and I had to remind myself of that when I was planning the Manda pumpkin details.
+You could add additional armor or leather details but my crafts tend to do better with a less is more approach.

 My bandolier is simply brown craft foam and silver duct tape, glued to the front of the bottom pumpkin.
 It’s simple but effective and easy for most people to create.
 Don’t forget my trick when cutting duct tape.
-Check out detailed instructions to make the Mandalorian Pumpkin below.
+Check out detailed instructions below including a link to the Mandalorian Pumpkin stencil I used.

 - 2 Pumpkin candy buckets